yangli557/AnnoSINE/README.md

   -l, --length_factor        Threshold of the local alignment length relative to the the BLAST query length (default: 0.3)
   -c, --copy_number_factor   Threshold of the copy number that determines the SINE boundary (default: 0.15)
   -s, --shift                Maximum threshold of the boundary shift (default: 80)
-  -g, --gap                  Maximum threshold of the boundary shift (default: 10)
+  -g, --gap                  Maximum threshold of the trancated gap (default: 10)
   -minc, --copy_number       Minimum threshold of the copy number for each element (default: 3)
   -maxb, --base_copy_number  Maximum threshold of copy number for the first and last base (default: 1)
   -p, --probability          Minimum of the length proportion of tandem repeat to element (default: 0.5)